Kirboyyy/ChatFlowUi/README.md

 OmniChatUi is designed to be highly configurable:

 - **Theme Customization**: Update the tailwind.config.js file to customize colors and styling.
-- **Message Handling**: Extend the message handling logic to integrate with your AI backend.

 ## Contributing